 Ole Miss offers opportunities for hands-on experience

-With each freshman class, we hear students say they never imagined they would have such extraordinary learning opportunities both inside and outside the classroom.
+With each freshman class, we hear students say they never imagined they’d have such extraordinary learning opportunities both inside and outside the classroom.
 Trips to Washington, D.C., or New York City are commonplace for our students, who gain invaluable internships at some of the top organizations in dozens of professional fields.
 Others study or participate in service projects in London, Barcelona and Johannesburg, or in impoverished areas of Belize, the Mississippi Delta and other regions around the globe.
 Members of the UM chapter of Engineers Without Borders have traveled to Togo since 2012 to help improve the infrastructure of the impoverished African nation.
 UM journalism students have gone along to document the project.

 Your chance of meeting and questioning some of the world’s most brilliant and famous people is very high in our little college town.
 The list of people you might meet at the town square or in a campus lecture is too long for this page, but it includes stars in the fields of business, arts, science, news, politics – and even space travel.